JohT/code-graph-analysis-examples/README.md

 ## :bar_chart: Analysis Results

-Here are some examples from over a hundred reports generated by the analysis.
-These examples illustrate the results of analyzing [AxonFramework](https://github.com/AxonFramework/AxonFramework), a Java framework for Evolutionary Message-Driven Microservices on the JVM.
-For the complete set of reports, visit the [analysis-results](./analysis-results) directory.
+Below are examples drawn from more than a hundred reports produced by the analysis.
+They illustrate results from analyzing [AxonFramework](https://github.com/AxonFramework/AxonFramework), a Java framework for evolutionary, message-driven microservices on the JVM.
+For the complete set of reports, see the [analysis-results](./analysis-results) directory.

 ### External Dependencies of Java Packages